Rusk County Court Records

 Family law cases in Rusk County are heard in both the 4th District Court and the County Court at Law.
 These matters include divorce and annulment, child custody and visitation, child support, spousal support, paternity suits, adoption proceedings, termination of parental rights, domestic violence protective orders, and guardianship cases.

-The District Clerk’s Family Law Division maintains family court records and is located on the second floor of the Rusk County Courthouse at 115 North Main Street, Suite 202, Henderson.
-The direct phone number for family law inquiries is (903) 657-0348.
+The District Clerk's Family Law Division handles family court records and is on the second floor of the Rusk County Courthouse at 115 North Main Street, Suite 202, Henderson.
+Direct family law inquiries to (903) 657-0348.
 The County Court at Law also hears family matters, with Wednesday mornings currently reserved for pro se final divorce hearings (telephonic, 9:00–10:00 a.m.) and in-person family law hearings with attorneys (10:00 a.m.–12:00 p.m.).

 Certain family court records carry confidentiality protections.
 Texas Family Code Section 109.001 governs the confidentiality of records in suits affecting the parent-child relationship.
 Adoption records, juvenile proceedings, and protective order files may be partially or fully restricted from public access.
-Requesters who are parties to a case or who have a direct legal interest may need to present valid identification to obtain restricted records.
+Parties to a case or those with a direct legal interest may need to present valid identification to obtain restricted records.

 Marriage Records

-The Rusk County Clerk’s Office issues marriage licenses and maintains local marriage records.
-Marriage license appointments can be scheduled by calling (903) 657-0301.
+The Rusk County Clerk's Office issues marriage licenses and maintains local marriage records.
+Schedule a marriage license appointment by calling (903) 657-0301.
 The Texas Department of State Health Services (DSHS) also provides marriage verification letters for $20 per verification.
-Access to marriage application records is limited to qualified applicants under Texas law, including the parties named on the record, their spouses, children, parents, and legal representatives.
+Access to marriage application records is limited under Texas law to the parties named on the record, their spouses, children, parents, and legal representatives.

 Divorce Records